'Black Panther' star Chadwick Boseman has died

 The statement said the role of King T'Challa was the "honor of (Boseman's) career."

-Boseman he was born in South Carolina, according to his IMDb biography.
-He went on to graduate from Howard University in Washington, D.C., where he returned in 2018 to give the class graduation speech -- which concluded with his iconic "Wakanda Forever" salute.
+Boseman was born in South Carolina, according to his IMDb biography.
+He went on to graduate from Howard University in Washington, DC, where he returned in 2018 to give the class graduation speech -- which concluded with his iconic "Wakanda Forever" salute.

 "The struggles along the way are only meant to shape you for your purpose," he had said.